Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 Stop 1: Malham Cove

-The first of three stunning sights of nature on this Malham walk.
-The top of Malham Cove is instantly recognisable from its limestone blocks that spread 300 metres across!
+The top of Malham Cove is instantly recognisable from its limestone pavement that spreads 300 metres across!
 Walking across the tops requires some concentration as gaps, called grykes, have formed between the blocks.

 If you want to, you can take the 400 steps down to see the cove from the bottom!
 The best photo spot for looking up at Malham Cove is from the middle of Malham Beck.
-And no, I’m not kidding!
-But don’t worry, you can easily step across the rocks in the stream!

 If you do decide to walk to the bottom of Malham Cove, you will need to climb the 400 steps back up to re-join this route!
 Trust me, there’s no shame in getting overtaken by a 5-year-old child whilst huffing and puffing!